 What is in it for them?

 You are writing for your reader.
-Respect your readers time and provide them with valuable information so they will continue to open your emails.
+Respect your reader’s time and provide them with valuable information to continue to open your emails.

 Now that you can answer why, what, when, and how you are ready to reach out to people and build your email list.
 There will be two places that you will be able to gather emails, and you will want to take advantage of both opportunities.